A Note On Ethics

 Then we should devise models, or theories, that purport to satisfy all those experiences, and test them against further experiences, rejecting those that fail to satisfy any of them, and selecting the simplest, most parsimonious of those that remain as what we tentatively hold to be true.

-This entire process should be carried out in an organized, collaborative, but intrinsically non-authoritarian academic structure.
+This entire process should be carried out in an organized, collaborative, but intrinsically non-authoritarian educational structure.

 On Morality, Goodness, and Justice

 When it comes to tackling questions about morality, pursuing justice, we should not take some census or survey of people's intentions or desires, and either try to figure out how all those could all be held at once without conflict, or else (because that likely will not be possible) just declare that whatever the majority, or some privileged authority, intends or desires is good.

 Instead, we should appeal to everyone's direct appetites, free from any interpretation into desires or intentions yet, and compare and contrast those hedonic experiences of different people in different circumstances to come to a common ground on what experiences there are that need satisfying in order for an intention to be good.

 Then we should devise models, or strategies, that purport to satisfy all those experiences, and test them against further experiences, rejecting those that fail to satisfy any of them, and selecting the simplest, most efficient of those that remain as what we tentatively hold to be good.

-This entire process should be carried out in an organized, collaborative, but intrinsically non-authoritarian political structure.
+This entire process should be carried out in an organized, collaborative, but intrinsically non-authoritarian governmental structure.

 Continue to the next essay, On Axiology, Value, and the Objects of Morality.